fengxia41103/myblog/content/pages/resume.md

 ## Summary

-* Passionate Python developer for over 15 years.
+* Python developer since 1998.
-* Love building Django apps.
+* Can deliver any web application from napkin design to Django POC in 72 hours.
 * Full-stack capable.
 * Welcome challenging problem.
 * Have a high standard in work quality.
-* Salesforce advocate.
+* SalesForce advocate.
-* <span class="myhighlight">Also available in</span>:
+* **Also available in**:
 <a href="https://www.linkedin.com/in/fengxia41103">
   <i class="fa fa-linkedin-square"></i>
   LinkedIn